marsh-sim/marsh-docs/docs/manager/README.md

 # MARSH Manager

-The `marsh-mgr` program is a graphical application that serves as the central node in the simulator architecture.
+The `marsh-mgr` program is a graphical application for Linux and Windows that serves as the central node in the simulator architecture.

 It is meant as a single tool to provide: